hablapps/pairstrading/PostPairsTrading.md

 The concept we're referring to is **cointegration** (although there are other methods, we'll focus on this one).

-> 💡 Which should not be confused with correlation; cointegration is a statistical property of two time series, indicating a long-term relationship between them despite short-term fluctuations.
+> 💡 Which should not be confused with correlation; cointegration is a statistical property of two-time series, indicating a long-term relationship between them despite short-term fluctuations.
 Cointegrated series move together over time, sharing a common stochastic drift.
 On the other hand, correlation measures the strength and direction of the linear relationship between two variables at a specific point in time.
 While correlation captures the degree of association between variables, cointegration reflects a deeper, underlying relationship that persists over time.

 Hence, we're interested in **cointegrated assets**, which are assets that exhibit the following characteristics: